jason424217/AMaze/README.md

+# AMaze

-# This is a maze game running on Android App!
+This is a Maze game running on Android App!

 Try it yourself for multiple difficulty levels and themes!